Silphium: Identity and extinction

-The disappearance of silphium is considered to be the first extinction of a plant or animal species in recorded history.
+The disappearance of silphium has been suggested to be the first extinction of a plant or animal species in recorded history.
 The cause of silphium's supposed extinction is not entirely known, but numerous factors are suggested.
 Silphium had a remarkably narrow native range, about 125 by 35 mi, in the southern steppe of Cyrenaica (present-day eastern Libya).
 Overgrazing combined with overharvesting have long been cited as the primary factors that led to its extinction.
 Recent research has challenged this notion, though, arguing instead that desertification in ancient Cyrenaica was the primary driver of silphium's decline.

 Another theory is that when Roman provincial governors took over from Greek colonists, they overfarmed silphium and rendered the soil unable to yield the type that was said to be of such medicinal value.
 Theophrastus wrote in Enquiry into Plants that the type of Ferula specifically referred to as "silphium" was odd in that it could not be cultivated.
 He reports inconsistencies in the information he received about this, however.
 This could suggest the plant is similarly sensitive to soil chemistry as huckleberries, which when grown from seed, are devoid of fruit.

 Similar to the soil theory, another theory holds that the plant was a hybrid, which often results in very desired traits in the first generation, but hybrids are often sterile, so it is possible that silphium could not be propagated from seeds at all (which would indeed make cultivation considerably more difficult), but instead only asexually through their roots.

 Pliny reported that the last known stalk of silphium found in Cyrenaica was given to Emperor Nero "as a curiosity".